The Top 12 Best Supplements for Runners

 Omega-3 fats (DHA and EPA) are needed for the maintenance of brain and heart function, and vision.
 For runners, these fatty acids have anti-inflammatory benefits, particularly for cardiovascular health and function.
 Omega 3s have been found to improve oxygen uptake, reduce delayed onset muscle soreness (aka DOMS) and increase blood flow to the muscles during our runs.

 Personally, I have felt these benefits since taking Previnex’s Omega Plus supplement.
-Despite higher training intensity and volume, I am able to endurance faster paces than before and recover faster.
+Despite higher training intensity and volume, I am able to endure faster paces than before and recover faster from hard workouts and long runs.
 Previnex’s blend is ultra clean and pure.
 Save 15 percent with code TMR15.

 Vitamin D